 We love salsa spooned on our favorite Mexican meals, including fajitas, burritos, tacos, enchiladas, and as a dip for tortilla chips.
 Salsa is also delicious added to scrambled eggs, stirred into cooked rice, and layered on burgers and sandwiches.

 This tomato jalapeño salsa has become my favorite canned salsa recipe.
 It is an easy, small batch canning recipe that doesn’t require hours and hours in the kitchen.
-It also uses fresh lime juice instead of vinegar, which adds better flavor to the salsa.
+It also uses fresh lime juice instead of vinegar, which adds a better taste to the salsa.

 Use Paste Tomatoes for a Thick Salsa